polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

     > **Note**: Tenants need to subscribe to the offer from that URL.

-14. Sign out from the Azure Stack tenant portal and close the web browser window.
+14. Sign out from the Azure Stack Hub tenant portal and close the web browser window.

-### Task 9: Create a delegated provider offer for Fabrikam users (as the Fabrikam delegated provider) based on offer from the Azure Stack operator
+### Task 9: Create a delegated provider offer for Fabrikam users (as the Fabrikam delegated provider) based on offer from the Azure Stack Hub operator

    > **Note**: This will allow Fabrikam users to create subscriptions based on the offer from the delegated provider.

-1. Start a web browser with the InPrivate Browsing option, navigate to the Azure Stack user portal at <https://portal.local.azurestack.external/> and, when prompted, authenticate by using the **Fabrikam AzSDP1** account you created in the first task of this exercise.
+1. Start a web browser with the InPrivate Browsing option, navigate to the Azure Stack Hub user portal at <https://portal.local.azurestack.external/> and, when prompted, authenticate by using the **Fabrikam AzSDP1** account you created in the first task of this exercise.
 In the Update your password window, change the password to **demo@pass123**.

-2. In the Azure Stack user portal, select **All services** and then select **Offers**.
+2. In the Azure Stack Hub user portal, select **All services** and then select **Offers**.

 3. On the Offers blade, select **+ Add**.